-Drilling activities in block 4 commenced with the arrival of the Tungsten Explorer drillship on February 25 2020.
+Drilling activities in block 4 commenced with the arrival of the Tungsten Explorer drillship on February 25, 2020.
 The well crossed the entire Oligo-Miocene target section, which was the main target of this exploration well, and provided valuable data that will be used to evaluate further the hydrocarbon potential offshore Lebanon.
 Traces of gas were observed confirming the presence of a hydrocarbon system.

 Over the coming two months the Right Holder Operator will analyze the data acquired during drilling and will submit the final report to the Minister of Energy and Water and to the Lebanese Petroleum Administration.

-- The crew on board of the drillship has been mobilized for an extended period of time and sanitary precautionary measures have been strictly applied in order to prevent the spread of the virus.
+- The crew on board of the drillship Tungsten Explorer has been mobilised for an extended period of time sometimes exceeding a month period and sanitary precautionary measures have been strictly applied in order to prevent the spread of the virus.

 It is generally known in the industry that the Probability of Success (POS) of hitting a discovery from the first exploration well is less than 30%.
 Given this context, the exploration well marked a significant milestone that reiterates Lebanon’s commitment to develop its prospective offshore petroleum sector for the benefit of current and future generations, keeping in mind that the oil and gas sector is associated with risks and uncertainties therefore persistent efforts will continue to be exerted to achieve the long term vision of this sector.

 Over the coming period, the LPA will closely work with relevant stakeholders including the Right Holder Operator and in collaboration with public institutions to continue the exploration activities in the Lebanese waters.
 In particular, the LPA will undertake preparatory tasks needed to complete the drilling of the exploration well in Block 9 during the first exploration period as stipulated in the Exploration and Production Agreement and in the Exploration Plan.